KingColton1/snitchvis-docker/README.md

 ## Usage (for Docker Desktop App on Windows, Macs, and Linux)

 **This instruction is focused on using Docker Desktop App in Windows.
-This should be same way for Mac and Linux users; the only difference is your computer's file path, which is, you need to pay attention on your computer's file path.
+This should be same way for Mac and Linux users; the only difference is your computer's file path.
+You need to pay attention on your computer's file path.
 You can follow everything else below.**

 Prerequisites: